Wafflelover404/GraphTalk-SC/docs/en/llm.md

 # llm.py - Language Model Integration

 ## Overview
 Provides AI-powered response generation using language models to create human-readable answers from knowledge base search results.
-This module bridges the gap between raw KB data and natural language responses.
+This module is also a core component of the RAG (Retrieval-Augmented Generation) pipeline, bridging the gap between raw KB data and natural language responses.

 ## Key Features
 - **GPT-4 Integration**: Uses GPT-4o-mini for cost-effective AI responses